heptarch/heptarch.github.io/about.md

 </div>

 <span style="padding-left: 20px; display:block">
-Make the beauty we love be what we do.
+Let the beauty we love be what we do.
 </span>

 <div style="text-align: right">Rumi</div>